Boston, Massachusetts, United States of America: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-Traveling to Boston in December, you will notice that it is brisk, snowy and somewhat rainy.
-Expect it to rain a bit less than half of the time and snow occasionally.
-Daytime temperatures are in the low 40s F (single digits C).
+If you go to Boston in September, you will notice that it is mild.
+Expect it to rain regularly.
+Daytime temperatures are in the low 70s F (low 20s C).

 What to wear/what to pack: